ROOFTOP CELL SITE LEASES: REQUIREMENTS, NEGOTIATIONS, and ISSUES

 NOISE ISSUES

-If the wireless company wishes to install a generator on the roof, the building owner should be concerned about the potential noise – especially on residential buildings like condos.
-Furthermore, it is essential that the building owner negotiates reasonable restrictions on when construction activities will occur.
+If the wireless company wishes to install a generator on the roof, the building owner should be concerned about the potential noise, especially in residential buildings like condos.
+Furthermore, it is essential that the building owner negotiate reasonable restrictions within the rooftop cell site lease on when construction activities will occur.
 These conditions should not include construction activities that are related to emergencies.

 HOW WE CAN HELP